clearlinux/clear-linux-documentation/source/clear-linux/concepts/restart.rst

   * Mark updates requiring a reboot, such as kernel updates.
   * Inform the user of those updates.
-  * Ask the user to restart.
+  * Ask the user to restart the OS.

 Both solutions are acceptable for many OSes.
-However, |CL| updates software automatically and users do not see notices from the updater unless they review the journal.

-|CL| requires a completely different solution, with the following
+However, |CL| updates software automatically and users do not see notices from the updater unless they review the journal. |CL| requires a completely different solution, with the following
 requirements:

 * Eliminate the guesswork about what to restart and under what circumstances.